mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Muqidhah* by Shams al-Din al-Dhahabi

 Al-Dhahabi's work is unique because it introduces the applied aspect of mustalah early on.
 Research the narrators mentioned by al-Dhahabi in *Tahdhib al-Kamal* by al-Mizzi and *Mizan al-I'tidal* by al-Dhahabi, taking note of the language used to describe them.
 Study *al-Muqidhah* with its commentaries by Abdullah al-Sa'd and Hatim al-'Awni.
-Supplement this with *al-Muntakhab min ‘Ilal al-Khallal* by Ibn Qudamah, which introduces what many of the topics discussed in *al-Muqidhah* look like in practice.
+Supplement this with *al-Muntakhab min ‘Ilal al-Khallal* by Ibn Qudamah, which introduces what many of the topics discussed in *al-Muqidhah* look like in practice, and Imam Muslim's *Muqaddimah* to his *Sahih*, where he implicitly lays out the five conditions of authenticity.

 At this point, listen to *Tarikh Nushu' Musannafat al-Sunnah* by Sheikh Hatim al-’Awni, which consists of six lectures which offer an unparalleled understanding of the development of hadith as a field.
 Follow this up with *Min al-Nabi ila al-Bukhari* by Snobar, which covers the transmission and compilation of hadith from the Prophet, peace be upon him, to Imam al-Bukhari, providing important historical context.